 My story began in August 2017, when I desired an Emancipation outfit.
 That year was a challenging one for me, as I was laid off my job and, being a full time University student, I had to work a few part-time jobs in order to cover my university expenses.

-I must say during those times, God truly provided.
+I must say during those times, God truly provided and transformed.
 And most of all, because of that experience, I discovered a talent that lay hidden for years.

 So, I wanted an Emancipation wear so badly.
 However, the new school term was approaching and I had to set my priorities straight with regards to my finances.

 On that day, a crazy idea hit me: ‘Maybe you should sew an outfit yourself!’